soikatesc/DojoChat/README.md

 # DojoChat
-A group messenger where people can communicate via chat.
+A group messenger where people can communicate.